maxalings/myjournalAI/README.md

 ## Feedback

-If you have any feedback or features suggestion, please follow this link: [Suggest new features](https://insigh.to/b/lightningrails)
+If you have any feedback or feature suggestions, please follow this link: [Suggest new features](https://insigh.to/b/lightningrails)